souravbadami/linkbynet.github.io/_includes/elk-nifi.markdown

 <div class="note protip no_toc">
 ##### Protip!

-Elasticsearch indexes can grow really big really quickly.
+Elasticsearch indices can grow really big really quickly.
 This means they will require more resources to store (disk space) and process (CPU, RAM).

 **Always index as little as possible to satisfy your business needs.**